-Last year, the EU’s focus was on survival; this year it will be on reform.
+Last year, the EU’s focus was on survival; this year it is on reform.
 The United Kingdom’s decision to leave the bloc and electoral victories against Eurosceptics -- notably in France -- have given momentum to those hoping to reshape the EU and the euro-area.
 French President Emmanuel Macron has put forward ambitious ideas, but any euro-area reform needs the blessing of the German government.
 The advent of right-leaning populist governments in Italy and in Central and Eastern Europe add extra elements of uncertainty.
 Progress in defence and security may be more rapid.
 Brussels and London aim to conclude a withdrawal agreement by autumn to allow time for ratification before the United Kingdom leaves in March next year.

 - Will Paris and Berlin revive the French-German axis and drive EU reform?

 - How likely is that the United Kingdom leaves the EU without a deal?